pointwise/GlyphClientPython/README.rst

    (a Glyph object, such as **::pw::Connector_1**)
 -  When a GlyphVar's value contains a Glyph function name (Glyph object)
 -  When constructed directly using a Glyph function name (Glyph object)

+Notes:

+- The list of Glyph classes that are wrap-able with **GlyphObj** are those that are returned from the Tcl command 'pw::Application getAllCommandNames'.
+  This list does not include classes that are for internal use only, nor the classes that implement the Glyph Server itself (e.g., pw::Script).

 Examples: